 Upside/downside capture is a measure of how well a manager was able to replicate or improve on phases of positive benchmark returns, as well as how poorly the manager was affected by phases of negative benchmark returns.
 When a fund’s benchmark rises in value, the fund’s upside capture refers to how much its rise in value exceeds the benchmark’s return.
 When the benchmark declines in value, a fund offers downside protection by not capturing the full decline.

 U.S. capacity utilization is calculated for the manufacturing, mining, and electric and gas utilities industries.
 For a given industry, the utilization rate is equal to an output index divided by a capacity index.
-Output is measured by seasonally adjusted indexes of industrial production.
-The capacity indexes attempt to capture the concept of sustainable practical capacity, which is defined as the greatest level of output that a plant can maintain within the framework of a realistic work schedule, taking account of normal downtime and assuming sufficient availability of inputs to operate the machinery and equipment in place.
+Output is measured by seasonally adjusted indices of industrial production.
+The capacity indices attempt to capture the concept of sustainable practical capacity, which is defined as the greatest level of output that a plant can maintain within the framework of a realistic work schedule, taking account of normal downtime and assuming sufficient availability of inputs to operate the machinery and equipment in place.

 The variation average weight in an attribution analysis is the portfolio’s weighting to a particular sector minus the benchmark’s weighting to the same sector.